eltrino/diamantedesk-documentation/installation-guide/index.md

 DiamanteDesk application was built using **Symfony** 2.3 framework and **Oro Platform**; therefore, all the prerequisites listed as [Symfony](http://symfony.com/doc/2.3/reference/requirements.html) and [Oro](http://www.orocrm.com/documentation/index/current/system-requirements) system requirements also refer to DiamanteDesk.

-DiamanteDesk Requirements:
+**DiamanteDesk Requirements:**

 * **app/attachments** folder needs to be writable;
 * DiamanteDesk uses **Composer** to manage package dependencies.
 To learn more about the composer and download it from the official website, follow this [link](https://getcomposer.org/);
 * MySQL database server with an empty database.

-Optionally, providing that your portal shall be customized, your system shall comply with additional requirements:
+Optionally, providing that your portal should be customized, your system shall comply with additional requirements:

 * NPM package manager needs to be installed;
 * Grunt needs to be installed (globally);